A still life from the Dutch Golden Age

 Block family archive

-Block was a keen and frequent traveler.
-Around the turn of the 19th / 20th century, he embarked on a grand tour of the Mediterranean, which took him as far as Egypt.
-In the 1920s he often visited Italy, Switzerland, and France.
-He always had his camera with him – he was a fan of the new artistic medium of photography.
+Block is a keen and frequent traveler.
+Around the turn of the century, he embarks on a grand tour of the Mediterranean, which took him as far as Egypt.
+In the 1920s he often visits Italy, Switzerland, and France.
+He always has his camera with him – he is a fan of the new artistic medium of photography.

 Painting.
 Wilhelm Bode, a stern-looking gentleman with a pince-nez, holding a book in his right hand.